Slowburn-Movies/slowburn-movies.github.io/_posts/2026-09-19-resident-evil.md

 Is the humor too much at times?
 For a standalone prequel that reintroduces the universe of <cite>Resident Evil</cite> to a wider audience, it works!
 However, if future sequels ever expand on this initial outbreak, they may have difficulty portraying some of these characters in a more serious light.
 An avoidable problem with some finagling.

 The second half of the movie is like the latter half of a video game.
 Unfortunately, I only rarely finish video games once I get to the middle point.
 Likewise this movie didn’t hold my interest once the character was sufficiently "leveled up".
 Ironically, the video games that I finish are the ones with strong stories and characters that draw me in.
 There is certainly a lesson in there; and I think Cregger knows it already.
-But regardless, this was a fun ride and definitely worth the price of admission.
+But regardless, this was a wild ride and definitely worth the price of admission.